-Although concrete canoe is a learning experience, fun also comes in many forms on the team – Some people enjoy simply getting their hands dirty and working with the concrete mixes.
-Others appreciate the camaraderie of working towards a common goal and social aspect of the club.
-Finally, others enjoy the opportunity to train in Lake Washington for the competitive races.
-These people are the lucky paddlers that get the chance to race in our finished product.
+Building a concrete canoe is fun, challenging, and extremely rewarding.
+It’s an opportunity to get hands-on with a material that is commonly used in civil engineering applications.
+Although concrete canoe is a learning experience, fun also comes in many forms on the team – Some folks enjoy simply getting their hands dirty and working with the unique concrete mixes.
+Others appreciate the social aspects of the club and enjoy meeting new people, and our paddlers enjoy the opportunity to train for the competitive races on the beautiful Lake Washington.